This post was last updated on September 9th, 2021 at 10:21 am

 You must provide your tenant with a copy of the EPC at the beginning of the tenancy or – if you have renewed the certificate whilst they’re in situ – at the earliest opportunity.

-As a landlord, you are also legally obligated to give your tenant a copy of the government’s How to Rent guide and your Gas Safety Certificate.
+As a landlord, you are also legally obligated to give your tenant a copy of the government’s How to Rent guide and your EICR and Gas Safety Certificate.
 If you don’t supply your tenant with these legal documents, you won’t be able to issue a Section 21 notice.

 What other changes should Landlords be aware of?